jinghuazhao/software-notes/AA.md

 sudo apt install libz-dev
 pip install git+https://github.com/welchr/swiss.git@v1.0.0
 ```
-One may try options such as --user, --install_options="--prefix="".
-In case the $HOME directory does not have sufficient space, one can issue `swiss --download-data` on a system do, then upload,
+One may try options such as --install_options="--prefix="".
+In case the $HOME directory does not have sufficient space, one can issue `swiss --download-data` on a system that does, then upload,
 ```bash
 rsync -av --partial .local/share/swiss login.hpc.cam.ac.uk:$HOME/.local/share
 ```